rharel/webgl-dm-voronoi/README.md

 # Demo

 Under [test/integration](test/integration) you can view some basic usage cases.
-A more complex demonstration can be viewed under [demo/](demo/)
+A more complex demo can be seen live [here].(http://rharel.github.io/webgl-dm-voronoi/)

 # License